-3. Step II - If the grievance is not satisfactorily resolved at Step I and the Employee(s) and the Union wish to proceed to Step II, a written request to proceed signed by the Employee(s) and the Union Steward shall be submitted to the Office Director involved or designee and also shall be submitted to the Chief Administrative Officer or designee within seven (7) working days after the Step I response is rendered.
+3. Step II - If the grievance is not satisfactorily resolved at Step I and the Employee(s) and the Union wish to proceed to Step II, a written request to proceed signed by the Employee(s) and the Union representative shall be submitted to the Office Director involved or designee and also shall be submitted to the Chief Administrative Officer or designee within seven (7) working days after the Step I response is rendered.

-The Office Director or designee, the Employee(s), and the Union Steward or Field Representative, will meet within seven (7) working days of such submission.
+The Office Director or designee, the Employee(s), and the Union representative, will meet within seven (7) working days of such submission.